Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: A Linear Regression Perspective of Decision Trees

-\textit{Step 2: Fit linear model.} Fit an ordinary least squares (OLS) model for $\by$ on $\Psi(\bX^*)$, obtaining the estimated regression coefficient $\hat{\bbeta}$.
+\textit{Step 2: Fit linear model.} Fit an OLS model for $\by$ on $\Psi(\bX^*)$ and obtain the estimated regression coefficients $\hat{\bbeta}$. \end{adjustwidth}

+By Proposition~\ref{prop:CART_linear}, this fitted OLS model is equivalent to the original tree model.
+An RF model is thus an ensemble of these linear regression models from Step 2.

+To evaluate the MDI of a feature $X_k$ in a tree from RF, we can continue with the following steps:

-\textit{Step 3: Make partial model predictions.} For each $k = 1, \ldots, p$, obtain the partial model predictions $\hat{\by}^{(k)}$.
-Due to the orthogonality and centering of $\Psi(\bX^*)$, $\hat{\by}^{(k)}$ as defined in Theorem \ref{thm:MDI_r2_equivalence} is equivalent to imputing the mean value for all stump features in $\Psi(\bX^*)$ that do not split on $X_k$ and then multiplying this modified matrix by $\hat{\bbeta}$.
-Formally,
+\begin{adjustwidth}{0.75cm}{} \textit{Step 3: Make partial model predictions.} For each $k = 1, \ldots, p$, obtain the partial model predictions $\hat{\by}^{(k)}$, as defined in Theorem 2.
+However, note that due to the orthogonality and centering of $\Psi(\bX^*)$, $\hat{\by}^{(k)}$ as defined in Theorem \ref{thm:MDI_r2_equivalence} is equivalent to imputing the mean value for all stump features in $\Psi(\bX^*)$ that do not split on $X_k$ and then multiplying this modified matrix by $\hat{\bbeta}$.
+Formally, compute $\hat{\by}^{(k)}$ via:

 where $\bar{\Psi}^j(\bX^*) = \frac{1}{n}\mathbf{1}_n\mathbf{1}_n^T\Psi^j(\bX^*)$ and $\mathbf{1}_n$ is an $n \times 1$ vector of all ones.